biswaroopmukherjee/phys-ml-mit/publications.md

 ---

 Soon to come.
-Please, send your suggestions to [roop@mit.edu].
+Please, send your suggestions to: roop at mit at edu.